 - BSBWRT301 Write simple documents.

-The qualification is delivered over five days and comprises of 10 Units of Competency.
-Participants need to complete all 10 Units of Competency to obtain the qualification.
+The qualification can be achieved by attending five days of face-to-face training, completion of one online course, in-class and workplace assignments.
+It comprises 10 Units of Competency and participants need to complete all 10 Units of Competency to obtain the qualification.

 A certificate of qualification will be issued after: